harimau99/DevOps-Diary/talk-stories/JOMLAUNCH-2022/readme.md

 # Overview
 I Terraform You! or basically i transform you is actually a tool in Infrastructure as a Code (IaaC ) called terraform.
-Which in many years back then all infrastructure migration are mostly done with Linux Bash, PowerShell and etc or manually done.
+Which in many years back then, all infrastructure migration are mostly done with Linux Bash, PowerShell and etc or manually done.
 But, there is always has a short string on practising this.
 So in 2014, a team that work on opensource back by HashiCorp decided to make this tool to exist.
 With hoping to help you do migration easier or copy your environment 1 to 1 into new environment much faster, easier and ready.

 [AEIOU in Transformation](#aeiou-in-transformation) | [Terraform & Mechanics](#terraform-mechanics) | [Transforms !!!](#transforms) | [Q&A](#q-a) | [Contact](#contact)